alexlawrence/declarative/README.md

 });
 ```

-Using the above code we can easily put counters on other pages without having to write one liners for the initialization.
+With the above code we can easily put counters on other pages without having to write one liners for the initialization.
-**But wait:** Now there is another big mistake in the implementation.
-Again, multiple concerns are mixed together.
+However there is another mistake in the implementation.
+Multiple concerns are mixed together again.
 One is the functionality of the character counter itself and
 the other one is the mapping of the declaration and configuration to the actual behaviour.
 The correct way to do implement this would be: